The ONLY Landscaping Email Marketing Guide You Need

 Re-engagement emails

 Re-engagement emails are used when you want to remind your contacts that your offerings are available for grabs.
-The goal of these emails is to start the conversation with your contacts again or to get reorders.
+These emails aim to start the conversation with your contacts again or to get reorders.

 • Holiday and seasonal emails (landscaping and snow removal)